Ea-nāṣir: Other complaint tablets

 Other complaint tablets have been found in the ruins that are believed to have been Ea-nāṣir's house.
 These include one from a man named Arbituram, who complained that he had not received his copper yet, while another tablet's author complained that he was tired of repeatedly receiving low-grade copper.

 In popular culture

+This statue of an unknown worshipper is often used to represent Ea-nāṣir in modern day popular culture.

 Around 2015, the customer–merchant exchange preserved by the tablet and Ea-nāṣir's rhetoric rose to prominence as the subject of several internet memes on Reddit, Tumblr, and other online platforms.

-In internet memes, Ea-nāṣir is commonly depicted by a statue that was discovered in the Tell Asmar Hoard, but there is no evidence that any statue of Ea-nāṣir ever existed.
+His collection of customer complaints has led to him being portrayed as a trickster character.

+Since Ea-nāṣir's emergence in popular culture, a statue of an unknown Mesopotamian worshipper from the Tell Asmar Hoard has commonly been used to depict Ea-nāṣir.
+However, the statue is older than Ea-nāṣir by approximately a thousand years.